tcae/FollowUpward/README.md

 - `classify_keras.py main` is used to train and evaluate ML.
 - `trading.py main` is used to trade via ccxt.
 - `visual.ipynb` for analysis

-- `Catalyst2PandasData.ipynb` to convert historical catalyst data to pandas files in msgpack format (due to pickle incompatibilties with pandas)
+//: # - `Catalyst2PandasData.ipynb` to convert historical catalyst data to pandas files in msgpack format (due to pickle incompatibilties with pandas)

 ## get historical crypto data

+`history2pandas.py` to load historical Catalyst data into pandas stored as msgpack files.
-`Catalyst2PandasData.ipynb` to load historical Catalyst data into pandas stored as msgpack files.
+//: # `Catalyst2PandasData.ipynb` to load historical Catalyst data into pandas stored as msgpack files.

 ## machine learning